dannydk6/tekken8_game_theory/README.md

 To run the scripts, You need to use conda or a virtual environment with Python >= 3.8.

-pip install -r requirements.txt

-You also need to install the package locally:
+You will need to install the package locally:

 pip install .

-Then run jupyter notebook so you can open the notebooks and run them.
+Then, while in the root directory of the repo, run the following script to generate up-to-date output files for each character: python tekken8_gto.py --name $CHARACTER_NAME

+Currently supported character names are 'azucena' or 'reina'.